 Are they witty or are they easily fooled?
 Are they hopeful in calamities or more pessimistic?

-Your tone in writing will help you relay the right characteristics.
+Your writing tones will help you relay the right characteristics.

 As we’ve seen, there are many types of tones that you can leverage as an author.
 While you’re not bound to use just one tone, consistency can help your readers build a clearer image of your character and subject matter.